 Choose an outfit for a family photo-shoot

 There are generally lots of opportunities to get family photo-shoots taken on board.
 I like our family shots more casual, or at the very least not in clashing colours.
 The photographers are fantastic, and for $100 dollars you get a great selection of family portraits.
+If you check out the cruise planner certain nights the photographer will run a session with black or white backgrounds for a contemporary shoot.

 Have a shore bag packed ready in you cabin with supplies you will need when in port